AlessandroPierro/BM25/README.md

 # BM25 with pseudo-relevance feedback

-This repository contains the code for my final project of "Information Retrieval", that I did in the course of my master's degree.
+This repository contains the code for my final project of "Information Retrieval".

 ## Installation